qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

-## Discrete and Continuous Values
+## Discrete vs. Continuous Values

-Discrete values are unconnected values in a dataset.
-Continuous values are connected values that can take on any value within a finite or infinite interval.
-With Date values — if you want to create a chart where you see all Dates, like *months*,  it is best to use continuous values.
-With Numeric values — if you want to create a chart where you count something, like *quantity*, it is best to use discrete values.
-If you want to measure something to an infinite degree, it is best to use continuous values.
+When using xy charts to plot data, the expectations for how categories have to be plotted may differ when the category has a continuous nature.
+This happens because continuous categories, such as dates and numbers, have the potential of being treated in a discrete manner.

+For example, if our chart is depicting the number of sales per month in one year, we want to see it plot every single month of the year, even if there were no sales in some months.
+In fact, the lack of sales in those months is an important piece of information that should not be ignored. <br>
+However, if the visualization is about the number of casualties in each major flu outbreak in recent history, we are only interested in the years 1918, 1957, 1968, 1997, and 2009.
+In this case, the years between those don’t matter and while we are still working with “dates”, the nature of our analysis requires us to treat those dates in a discrete manner.<br>
+With the Chart Builder, you get to choose between these two methods depending on your use case.

-Using discrete values in a custom chart , the Categorical column displays an axis with separate, distinct dates or numeric values that are found within the dataset used to construct the chart.
+Using discrete values in a custom chart, the Categorical column displays an axis with separate, distinct dates or numeric values that are found within the dataset used to construct the chart.

-For continuous values, the Categorical column displays an axis with continuous dates or numeric values, and some values, which are not found in the dataset used to create the chart, but are useful to see for the purpose of analysis.
+When switching to the continuous mode, the product fills in the gaps in data to show all categories that make the data continuous.

-To apply Discrete or Continuous values, access chart builder and create a chart with dates as categorical dimension(s).
-Then you can open the column options where you will see Discrete Values preselected.
-If you select Continuous Values, you will see continuous date categories in the chart even though the data does not contain them.
+To apply Discrete or Continuous values, your chart must use a date or numeric column in a category position.
+Open the column options where you will see Discrete Values preselected.
+If you select Continuous Values, you will see continuous date categories in the chart even if the data does not contain them.

-The *Discrete*  and *Continuous*  feature are options only available for date and numeric columns used in Chart Building.
+The *Discrete*  and *Continuous*  features are options only available for the date and numeric columns used in Chart Builder.

 * Discrete Dates